The MiTAnIm Project

 3. bring to fruition the new approaches to research on the Septuagint that have emerged from translation sciences, and to raise awareness of more complex modelling (particularly in view of Jewish-Christian contacts over the centuries, as reflected in the sources),

-4. develop new technologies and methods for critical textual digitisation of the Hebrew Bible, the Septuagint and their Semitic and Coptic daughter versions.
+4. develop new technologies and methods in the realm of Digitized Textual Criticism for the Hebrew Bible, the Septuagint and their Semitic and Coptic daughter versions.
 (This is the typical high-risk part of an SNSF Starting Grant).

 Nesina Grütter, the principal investigator, holds a joint title PhD/ThD thesis (Old Testament & Semitics/Basel and Religious Studies/Strasbourg).
 Before joining the Department of Biblical Studies at the University of Fribourg, she was engaged in teaching and research at the Institute of Old Testament and Biblical Archaeology at the Christian Albrecht University (CAU) in Kiel and at the Department of Old Testament and Semitics in the Faculty of Theology at the University of Basel.